gomorpheus/morpheus-docs/api/includes/_servers.md

 Parameter | Default | Description
 --------- | ------- | -----------
+name | null | Filter by name
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load servers updated  timestamp is more recent or equal to the date specified
+phrase | null | Filter by wildcard search of name and description siteId | null | Filter by group ID zoneId | null | Filter by zone ID clusterId | null | Filter by cluster ID managed | null | Filter by managed (true) or unmanaged (false) serverType | null | Filter by server type code powerState | null | Filter by power status ip | null | Filter by IP address vm | null | Filter to show only Virtual Machines (true) vmHypervisor | null | Filter to show only VM Hypervisors (true) bareMetalHost | null | Filter to show only Baremetal Servers (true) status | null | Filter by status agentInstalled | null | Filter by agent installed (true) max | 25 | Max number of results to return offset | 0 | Offset of records you want to load lastUpdated | null | Date filter, restricts query to only load servers updated  timestamp is more recent or equal to the date specified